JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-cocoapods-spm-migration.md

 <tldr>

-* When using the CocoaPods Gradle plugin, you need to reconfigure your Xcode project before switching to SPM.
+* When using the CocoaPods Gradle plugin, you need to reconfigure your Xcode project before switching to SwiftPM.
-* Check out these sample projects which use CocoaPods in the `main` branch and SPM in the `spm-import` branch:
+* Check out these sample projects which use CocoaPods in the `main` branch and SwiftPM in the `spm-import` branch:
   * [Firebase sample](https://github.com/Kotlin/kmp-with-cocoapods-multitarget-xcode-sample)
   * [Compose Multiplatform sample](https://github.com/Kotlin/kmp-with-cocoapods-compose-sample/)